 I love Kruve’s designs and I’ve used their espresso cups for a while, but these latte art mugs are my favourite of their collection.
 For some they might feel a little fragile, so if you have little children who like to drop your favourite cups then they might not be for you, but in that case you’re probably not looking at double walled cups anyway.

-I love this one because it has this very distinctive long handle where your thumb can sit nicely, and it also carries a LOT of milk so I can use it to do the extra complicated designs that require more space.
-It takes 350ml and I’ve seen some latte artists put two double espressos in this before doing their pour to have a nice base and a darker colour.
+I love the NotNeutral Lino 355ml cup because it has this very distinctive long handle where your thumb can sit nicely, and it also carries a LOT of milk so I can use it to do the extra complicated designs that require more space.
+It takes a little more milk than most latte art cups, and I’ve seen some latte artists put two double espressos in this before doing their pour to have a nice base and a darker colour.
 This is the one to use if you’re doing your world champion latte art pours.
 Unfortunately I’m not at that level yet…

 The last one I’ll talk about is the Loveramics Egg.
 This one was the official cup of the world latte art championship 2018, not that this matters other than for bragging rights.
 It’s also probably the most inexpensive pro latte art cup, and I’ve seen them for around £10 or so, I’ll leave a nice affiliate link in the description for you.
 I like this one a lot because of the colour mostly, looks great in photos.
 It has a very nice thick edge, which looks awesome, though you’ll need to be careful as it’s very easy to spill over the edge if you overfill the cup.

 Pick one up here (this link supports my website): https://bit.ly/3AEwmqS

 If you want to learn more about how to do latte art, you should check this playlist of videos from my channel here all about it, which goes over everything from steaming milk to specific designs.